kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Suxamethonium
 	E. Neostigmine
 #### Answer: C. Propofol - *FALSE* = D. Suxamethonium
-- Suxamethonium is an example of a depolarising muscle relaxant
+- **NOTE** Suxamethonium is an example of a depolarising muscle relaxant
+- Structure is similar to acetylcholine
-- It has a structure similar to acetylcholine, and acts in a similar way at the neuromuscular junction
+	- acts in a similar way at neuromuscular junction
 - Non-depolarising agents include gallamine and vecuronium
 	- which have a slower onset but longer duration of action
-- Neostigmine is an agent used to reverse non-depolarising neuromuscular blockade

-**NOTE** Propofol is an induction agent
+- Neostigmine is an agent used to reverse non-depolarising neuromuscular blockade **NOTE** Propofol is an induction agent

 ### Q123